These major brands have adopted PATHWATER for their zero-waste sustainability initiatives & we’re celebrating them for their efforts!

 It’s that time of year when we reflect on the accomplishments we’ve all made to grow the revolution and solve our plastic crisis.
 It’s also time to plan out our next year ahead and how we will leverage the most impactful moves we can make together.
 This year we’ve partnered with many major brands who searched high and low for the most sustainable (read: refillable) bottled water to phase out plastic bottled water with.
 Bye, Bye, plastic!
 We’ve rounded some of those companies and are highlighting all the reasons why they decided that PATHWATER was the best bottled water to co-brand with in their effort to achieve zero-waste goals and encourage refilling.
-Here’s a peek at some of them.
+Here’s a peek at some of the custom co-branded bottled waters.

 Napa Farms, located at SFO Airport, specializes in local, specialty food and beverages.
 As a means to transition from single-use plastic bottled water, Napa Farms chose California-based PATHWATER to support the move to zero-waste.
 Now travelers hoping to grab a taste of California can take their Napa Farms experience with them around the world.
 The ability for Napa Farms to co-brand with an affordable refillable bottle has made the difference for minimizing waste and improving the customer’s experience who can now refill throughout the many hydration stations and stay hydrated.

 More like YUMMee, Bun Mee, is a newer SFO Airport food stop serving Banh mi-inspired sandwiches.
 The family-owned shop has adopted a plastic-free initiative in 2019 by joining forces with PATHWATER to help SFO travelers get their hands on a refillable, aluminum bottle.
-Now with a refillable co-branded bottle, Bun Mee is leaving a lasting impression on customers and the planet.
+Now with a refillable co-branded water bottle, Bun Mee is leaving a lasting impression on customers and the planet.
 As a walking billboard and an environmental commentary piece, Bun Mee is proud to serve up delicious food and sustainability to guests, and the PATHWATER team is thrilled to support these efforts.

 Influential players in the music industry are helping to clean up wasteful practices like single-use plastic bottled water.
 Ghazi Shami of Empire is one of those big players.
 Together, with the PATHWATER team, Empire has decided on a co-branded refillable bottle that matches the brand to a T. The custom-designed bottle is sleek and attractive and saves the planet with every refill.
 These co-branded refillable bottles are cleverly offered at Empire headquarters in San Francisco, where Ghazi produces Grammy award-winning records with artists on the Empire label.
 Now, with PATHWATER, recording artists can stay hydrated and on-trend by not contributing to our plastic waste crisis.